Themercee/WifiHarvester-android/README.md

 1. Start the app and click on the info button (third one) to see if you get GPS position

-2. When GPS position is ok, walk around the building or place you want to log the Wifi signal
+2. When GPS position is ok, click on play (first button) and walk around the building or place you want to log the Wifi signal

 3. When finished, click on Stop (second button) to stop recording.